The Voice Kids (Philippine TV series) season 2: Post-season concert special

-Boses ng Bulilit, Muling Bibirit was a post-season concert special aired on September 5 and 6, 2015.
+The post-season concert special, Boses ng Bulilit, Muling Bibirit, aired on September 5 and 6, 2015.

 Reception

 Television ratings

 Television ratings for the second season of The Voice of the Philippines on ABS-CBN were gathered from two major sources, namely from AGB Nielsen and Kantar Media.
 AGB Nielsen's survey ratings were gathered from Mega Manila households, while Kantar Media's survey ratings were gathered from urban and rural households all over the Philippines.